qemacs/qemacs/qe-manual.md

 Copy the string pointed by `str` to the destination array `buf`, of length `size` bytes, truncating excess bytes.

-@param `buf` destination array, must be a valid pointer.
+* argument `buf` destination array, must be a valid pointer.

-@param `size` length of destination array.
+* argument `size` length of destination array.

-@param `str` pointer to a source string, must be a valid pointer.
+* argument `str` pointer to a source string, must be a valid pointer.

 Return a pointer to the destination array.